potatosquared13/buzz-block/README.md

 - [X] peer to peer networking
 - [X] consensus algorithm
 - [X] query own blockchain for account balance
-- [ ] fallback tracker query for balance
+- [ ] fallback leader query for balance
 - [X] disallow negative balances
 - [X] allow adding funds after genesis block is created
 - [ ] better node structure: keep peer connections always open
-- [ ] multiple trackers
 - [ ] web app for user registration and transaction tracking
 - [ ] android app

 ### Examples

-- Creating a tracker:
+- Creating a leader:

 ```
->>> from tracker import Tracker
+>>> from leader import Leader
->>> t = Tracker(pin)
+>>> t = Leader(pin)
 >>> t.start()
 ```

-This creates a tracker and tells it to start listening on the network.
+This creates a leader node and tells it to start listening on the network.
 It is a modified node without the ability to send transactions.
 Its main purpose is to maintain and record the blockchain.
 It keeps a local database that contains all user identities and their balances.
 Connections come from peers, which mainly send transactions to be verified and added to the blockchain.
-The tracker is also the node that will group transactions and request for the network to create a new block.
-This can be done by calling `tracker.new_block()`.
+The leader is also the node that will group transactions and request for the network to create a new block.
+This can be done by calling `leader.new_block()`.
 _pin_ is a four-character string that will be used to sign transactions that introduce new funds to the network.

 - Creating a peer: